The Ethics of AI-Powered Decision-Making: Can We Eliminate Bias?

 Understanding AI Bias: How It Creeps Into Decision-Making

 Bias in AI manifests in various forms, originating from the way data is collected, processed, and interpreted by algorithms.
-It can be introduced at multiple stages, including dataset creation, model training, and user interactions.
-Some of the most common types of AI bias include:
+Bias can be introduced during data collection, especially if the data is unrepresentative or reflects existing stereotypes.
+It can be introduced at multiple stages, including dataset creation, model training, and user interactions, and may arise at any point where human judgment or systemic factors influence the process.
+Certain biases are caused by specific influences or conditions in data collection or algorithm design, such as sampling methods or the selection of features.

 1. Data Bias